Dongwon-Lee/lsgkm/README.md

-﻿## LS-GKM: A new and improved gkm-SVM software for large-scale datasets
+﻿## LS-GKM: A new gkm-SVM software for large-scale datasets

 gkm-SVM, a sequence-based method for predicting regulatory DNA elements, is a useful tool for studying gene regulatory mechanisms.